-In recent years, applications such as bioinformatics, climate transition, and high energy physics produce huge data files from simulations or experiments.
-Managing this large data in a centralized way is ineffective due to extensive access latency and load on the central server.
-In order to solve these kinds of problems, Grid technologies have been presented.
-Data Grids aggregate a collection of distributed resources placed in different parts of the world to enable scientists to share data and resources.
+In scientific environments such as High Energy Physics (HEP), hundreds of endusers may individually or collectively submit thousands of jobs that access subsets of the petabytes of HEP data distributed over the world.
+Most applications especially in scientific and engineering fields tend to be data-intensive and/or computationintensive.
+Due to the fact that it is impossible to manage these applications in a central server, Grid technology has been proposed as a suitable infrastructure to replace it.
 All jobs in such environment will compete for some resources and this is possible to distribute the load disproportionately among the Grid sites.
 One of the most important challenges in Grid is job scheduling problem.
-Indeed, determining the optimal schedule for a Grid environment which can distribute the sent jobs to the Grid resources to optimize a specify measure is a well-known NP-complete problem.
-To overcome this difficulty, many heuristic strategies have been presented to appropriately schedule jobs among resources [1-2].
+Indeed, determining the optimal schedule for a Grid environment which can distribute the sent jobs to the Grid resources to optimize a specify measure is a well-known NP-complete problem [1].
+To overcome this difficulty, many heuristic strategies have been presented to appropriately schedule jobs among resources [2-5].
 None of these types of scheduling strategies can be clearly claimed to propose optimal solution.
-Moreover, current scheduling strategies [3-6] are immutable to changing schedules and behave like static time-dependent Grid systems.
+Moreover, current scheduling strategies [6-7] are immutable to changing schedules and behave like static time-dependent Grid systems.
 These schedulers cannot consider the input parameters such as network features and data location at runtime.
 The job scheduler should take into consideration input constraints such as data location, data size, site availability, network features, computation power and various optimization criterions in making scheduling decisions.
+The rest of the paper is organized as follows: Section 2 introduces related work of this study.
+Section 3 presents the proposed job scheduling algorithms.
+Section 4 describes the elements of Grid simulation.
+We show and analyze the simulation results in section 5.
+Finally, section 6 concludes the paper and suggests some directions for future work.